-Bridge Lesson on Forces, Arch Bridges, & Truss Bridges
+Lesson Plan on Bridges: Forces, Arch Bridges, & Truss Bridges

-This is part 1 of a 2 part hands-on unit study on bridges.
-Build grape and toothpick truss bridges, piece together a play-doh arch bridge, act out the forces involved in bridge building, and more!
-These lessons are geared toward 4th-5th grade level children and their siblings.
-They were created for a weekly homeschool co-op.
-We meet each week for 2 1/2 hours and have 33 children between the ages of 1-13.
+This is the first half of a two-part hands-on unit study on bridges.
+Activities include building grape and toothpick truss bridges, piecing together a play-doh arch bridge, acting out the forces involved in bridge building, and more!
+These lessons are geared toward elementary and middle school level children.
+They were created for a weekly homeschool co-op that meets for 2 1/2 hours with 33 children between the ages of 1-13.
 Use these fun lessons with your classroom, family, after school program, camp, or co-op!

 Types of Bridges

 2. Have children draw a quick sketch of what comes to mind when they think of a bridge.

 3. Ask children to think about the last time they remember crossing a bridge.
 Where were they?
 How were they traveling (on foot, by car, bicycle, bus, or train)?
 What were their impressions?
 Did they notice the bridge?
 Ask what structures they consider to be bridges.
 Usually when people think of bridges, they think of structures spanning water.